-Previously, we shared that there are two classes for odorizers, vaporization, and odorant injection style.
-Vaporization-style odorizers have limited applications, specifically low-flow and constant flow, where there is little variation in gas flow.
+There are two classes for odorization systems, vaporization and odorant injection style.
+Vaporization-style odorizers have limited applications, specifically low-flow and constant flow, where there is little gas flow variation.
 Here we discuss the injection style odorizers.

 Chemical Injection Odorization Systems

-Today, chemical injection systems are used for transmission pipelines, most large cities, many medium-size loads, and even some small loads in particular applications.
-The injection occurs with either a pump or a drip method that injects a known volume of odorant into the gas pipeline.
+Today, chemical injection systems odorize transmission pipelines, most large cities, many medium-size loads, and even some small loads in particular applications.
+The injection occurs with either a pump or a drip method that injects a known odorant volume into the gas pipeline.
 By adding small amounts of liquid odorant into moving gas, the gas becomes odorized.
-In this style of odorizer, a computer controller monitors the flow, which in turn will vary the injection rate.
+In this odorizer style, a computer controller monitors the flow, which will vary the injection rate.

 There are three odorant injection technologies worthy of mention:

 In a Bourdon style odorizer, the odorant injection is controlled by a Bourdon tube triggered by a differential-pressure transmitter that senses the flow across an orifice plate.
-This is an uncommon odorizer type.
+This style is not a common odorizer.

-Drip technology was first used to odorize high-flow systems having little variation in flow when temperatures and pressures were stable.
-In these systems, an odorant is controlled by a needle valve and drip into the gas stream.
+Pipelines first used drip technology to odorize high-flow systems having little variation in flow when temperatures and pressures were stable.
+In these systems, a needle valve controls the odorant to drip into the gas stream.
 Unfortunately, because of the frequent clogging of the needle valve due to odorant viscosity, density variation, and odorant deposits, the system required operator presence to monitor performance through a peephole.

 Electrically or Pneumatically Driven Pump

-In another injection model, the odorant is introduced into the pipeline gas stream through an electrical or pneumatic pump.
+In another injection model, the odorant pumps into the pipeline gas stream through an electrical or pneumatic pump.
 An electronic system monitors the gas flow and controls the pump.
 Typically this design is suitable for odorizing gas flow rates above 175,000 SCFH.

 Advantages and Disadvantages of Odorant Injection Odorizers

 Odorant injection odorizers accurately track gas flow and odorize gas at wide flow variations.
 They also have built-in notifications or alarms for remote control capabilities.
-An operator at an office can instantly ascertain the dose rate, gas flow, odorant tank levels, and other pertinent details.
+An office operator can instantly ascertain the dose rate, gas flow, odorant tank levels, and other pertinent details.
 (The GPL odorizer is indeed SMART, meaning it can receive alarms on a smartphone.
 Additionally, the GPL odorizer can be accessed and reprogrammed through a smartphone, tablet, or computer.)
-Injection systems provide appropriate documentation to demonstrate the proper odorization rate and give the operator proof of continuous odorization.
+Injection systems provide suitable documentation to demonstrate the proper odorization rate and give the operator proof of continuous odorization.

 Like any electronic device, the disadvantage, of course, is that it is susceptible to lightning damage.
 Backup power, of course, is required for outages.
 If the electronics fail, the unit may become inoperative if parts are not readily available.
 In general, injection systems are usually not recommended for small load systems because there is too much time between doses for continuous odorization at minimum flows.
 Additionally, injection systems cost more than evaporative systems.
 Some manufacturers, like GPL Odorizers, have made great strides in overcoming the disadvantages noted here.